mixesoski/dashgatherer/stripe-webhook-setup.md

 - **Missing Environment Variables**: Ensure all required env vars are set
 - **Webhook URL Not Accessible**: Verify the URL is publicly accessible
 - **Database Errors**: Check if the subscriptions table exists and has the correct schema
 - **Different Stripe API Versions**: Make sure your Stripe API version in the code matches your account
+- **"relation user_roles does not exist"**: This means your app is still trying to use the old table structure.
+Make sure to deploy the fixed get-subscription-status function.